surrealdb/crud-bench/README.md

 ### Dry

-This benchmark does not interact with any datastore, allowing the overhead of the benchmark code to be measured.
+This benchmark does not interact with any datastore, allowing the overhead of the benchmark implementation, written in Rust, to be measured.

 ```bash
 cargo run -r -- -d dry -s 100000 -c 12 -t 24 -r